 Accessible by law

-Confrere is based out of Norway.
-In Norway, websites are required to follow almost all of the A and AA criteria in the Web Content Accessibility Guidelines’ 2.0 (except 1.2.3–1.2.5).
+Confrere was founded and is based in Norway.
+In Norway websites are required to follow nearly all of the A and AA criteria in the Web Content Accessibility Guidelines’ 2.0 (except 1.2.3–1.2.5).
 The law is enforced by the state agency DIFI, which makes random inspections.
 We are committed to complying with the accessibility regulations.